Qiskit-Partners/qiskit-runtime/docs/index.rst

 It is also possible to define custom programs and upload them to the Cloud infrastructure, although access to this functionality is limited at present.

-For additional information and usage examples see the :ref:`tutorials` page.
+For additional information and usage examples see the :ref:`tutorials` page and the `IBM Quantum Runtime documentation <https://quantum-computing.ibm.com/lab/docs/iql/runtime/>`_.

 .. toctree::